A Compositional Framework for Passive Linear Networks: Passive linear circuits

+Generalizing from circuits of linear resistors to passive linear circuits is mainly a matter of formally replacing resistances by impedances.
+However, we need a purely algebraic formulation of the principle of minimum power.
+In what follows we fix a field with positive elements $(\F,\F^+)$ and a passive linear circuit $(N,E,s,t,Z)$.
+We define the \define{extended power functional} $P\maps \F^N \to \F$ by

-and we call $\varphi \in \F^N$ a \define{potential}.
-Note that a field of characteristic 2 cannot be given a set of positive elements, so dividing by 2 is allowed.
-Note also that the extended power functional is a Dirichlet form on $N$.
+Note that $2 \in \F^+$, so dividing by 2 is permitted, and $P$ is a Dirichlet form.

-Although it is not clear what it means to minimize over the field $\F$, we can use formal derivatives to formulate an analogue of the principle of minimum power.
-This will actually be a `variational principle', saying the derivative of the power functional vanishes with respect to certain variations in the potential.
-As before we shall see that given Ohm's law, this principle is equivalent to Kirchhoff's current law.
+Although it is not clear what it means to minimize over the field $\F$, we can use formal derivatives to formulate a version of the principle of minimum power.
+This is actually a `variational principle', saying the derivative of the power functional vanishes with respect to certain variations in the potential.